A Pedagogy for Ourselves

 Allow children the freedom to make mistakes in constructing their identity and the identity of others.
 Establish the expectations that this is specifically the time they have to be who they are and do what they do today.
 You can tell them that, too.
 This is free play, a time for you all to encounter problems and mess-ups in a safe, caring space with the other children doing the same thing.

 Avoid the natural tendency to rescue or advise.
 Usually it’s best to wait for them to deal.
-The community grow it’s altruism and care optimally fast, if I let them struggle with whatever is tough.
-They have to be in action for themselves.
-Usually they will come to understand the deeply satisfying joy that comes from belonging to each other.
+The community grows it’s altruism and care optimally fast.
+Often one or two may naturally move toward social problems.
+Build from there.
+Let them struggle with whatever is tough.
+That’s what school is for.
+They have to choose to be in action for others.
 Today is simply what happens today.
-Tomorrow will be different.
+Tomorrow will always be different.
 We are looking down the road the children cannot yet see.
-We care who they become by their seventh birthday, so relax and enjoy the journey.
-Nobody learns from easy stuff.
+In four months or a year they will come to understand a deeply satisfying joy that arises from participation.
+We care who they become by their seventh birthday, so relax right now and document the journey.
+Nobody learns when it is easy.

 Minimal Rules